1.3: The Scientific Approach to Understand Brain and Behavior

 Biological psychology uses many techniques to observe, measure, and manipulate the brain, but researchers across all fields use the same underlying approach—science and the scientific method.
 The scientific method is a systematic way of gathering and testing evidence based on observation and experimentation.

 The scientific process usually starts with an observation or question that one wants to understand.
 A researcher proposes a tentative explanation, called a hypothesis, to explain the phenomenon.
 A valid hypothesis must be testable.
 It should also be falsifiable, meaning that experimental results can disprove it.
 Importantly, science does not claim to “prove” anything because scientific understandings are always subject to modification with further information.
-This step–openness to disproving ideas–is what distinguishes sciences from non-sciences.
+This step—openness to disproving ideas—distinguishes science from non-science.
 The presence of the supernatural, for instance, is neither testable nor falsifiable.
-A hypothesis should also fit into the context of a scientific theory, which is a broad explanation or group of explanations for some aspect of the natural world that is consistently supported by evidence over time.
+A hypothesis should also fit into the context of a scientific theory, a broad explanation for some aspect of the natural world that is consistently supported by evidence over time.
 A theory is the best understanding we have of that part of the natural world.

 For example, if a researcher hypothesizes that a certain drug decreases appetite, they could perform an experiment with the independent (manipulated) variable “drug or no-drug,” and the dependent (measured) variable “amount of food eaten.”
 The researcher would randomly assign some participants to the experimental group who gets the drug, and other participants to the control group who gets a placebo pill that looks like the drug.
 Through random assignment and a proper control condition, only the drug would differ between the experimental and control groups.
 If the experimental (drug) group eats less than the control (placebo) group, then one could conclude that the hypothesis is supported.
 Conversely, the research could lead to rejecting the hypothesis if not supported by the experimental data.

 After analyzing their data, researchers communicate their results and conclusions in publications or presentations so that others can critique, replicate, or build on the results.
 In addition to publishing a report, researchers now regularly publish their datasets, so that others can re-analyze the data to ensure quality and maybe find something new without having to collect new data.
-Results from one study inform future studies and guide refinement of the hypothesis (see Figure 3).
-Sometimes an experiment leads to conclusions that favor a change in approach or inspires entirely new scientific questions.
+Study results inform future studies and help refine hypotheses (see Figure 3).
+Experimental outcomes can prompt shifts in approach or spark new research questions.
 Many times, science does not operate in a linear fashion.
 Instead, scientists continually draw inferences and make generalizations, finding patterns as their research proceeds.

 Science and the scientific method are the best way to understand and study the brain because they provide us with rigorous, objective, and verifiable knowledge that can help us improve our health, education, and well-being.